WindexProjects/SnakeHack/README.md

  - Greasemonkey in Firefox
  - It even works from Firefoxes Scratchpad if you don't want to install the Plugin.
    (Settings --> Web Developer --> Scratchpad.
 Paste there, cluck RUN while on  the Website)

+When you installed it and it runs, a Hack Button appears.
+Click it and enjoy! :)